Trump denounces 'horrible' threats against Jewish centers

-President Donald Trump on Tuesday denounced recent threats against Jewish community centers as "horrible" and "painful."
-He said they are a "very sad reminder of the work that still must be done to root out hate and prejudice and evil."
+President Donald Trump on Tuesday denounced recent threats against Jewish community centers as "horrible ... painful" and said more must be done "to root out hate and prejudice and evil."

 Trump made the remarks after touring the newly opened National Museum of African American History and Culture.